-Apply some wide painter’s tape along the bottoms of the walls.
-You may also want to tape some plastic sheeting to the bottom foot or two of walls.
-If it’s not too difficult, consider removing any baseboard, which would allow you to roll epoxy right next to the wall and eliminate the need to cut in the edges with a brush.
+Apply wide painter’s tape along the bottoms of the walls.
+You may also want to tape plastic sheeting to the bottom foot or two of the walls.
+If it’s not too difficult, consider removing baseboards, which will allow you to apply the epoxy right next to the wall and eliminate the need to cut in the edges with a brush.

 Mix the Epoxy

-A two-part epoxy consists of a catalyst (or hardener) and a resin (the paint), which must be mixed just before application.
+A two-part epoxy consists of a catalyst (or hardener) and a resin (the "paint"), which must be mixed just before application.
 Stir the paint a bit, then begin pouring the catalyst in while continuing to stir.
-Once the catalyst container has been emptied, stir for another two or three minutes until the two parts are thoroughly mixed.
+Once the catalyst container has been emptied, stir for another few minutes until the two parts are thoroughly mixed.

 Put the lid back on the mixture and let it rest for the amount of time specified by the manufacturer, which will vary depending on the temperature.
 If you are using decorative color chips, do not add them to the mix.

 Apply the Epoxy

-Use a 3-inch paintbrush to cut in along the edges, then use a 9-inch roller with a 1/2-inch-nap roller cover (with extension handle) to spread epoxy on the floor.
-Work in 10-by-10-foot sections.
+Use a 3-inch paintbrush to cut in along the edges, then use a 9-inch roller with a 1/2-inch-nap roller cover (with an extension handle) to spread epoxy on the floor.
+Work in 10 x 10-foot sections.
 This work will go quicker if you have a helper handling the cut-in work.
 Maintain a wet edge by rolling over the edges of previously applied epoxy, and be sure to roll an even coating.